akirk/friends/README.md

 ### 2.6.0
 - Don't create a user when only following someone ([#215]).
 This means that if you only want to use the Friends plugin to follow people, it will no longer create a user for each follow.
+- Fix the hardcoded friends url path on the refresh widget ([#223])
+- ActivityOPub: add support incoming video attachments ([#222])
+- Friends Page: Status View improvements ([#220]):  Style the collapsed status view better.
+Move the Quick post toggle.
+Add Reply button and dropdown entry.
+- Friends Page: Allow private sharing of a post on your friends page ([#217]).
+Adds a new "Share" item to the dropdown which gives you a special link that can be viewed by anyone.
+- A number of small PHP 8.1 fixes

 ### 2.5.3
 - Add a new Reply To field to the Status post form ([#210]), also see the related update to the Firefox extension at https://addons.mozilla.org/addon/wpfriends/